NZ DIPLOMA IN WELLNESS AND RELAXATION MASSAGE LEVEL 5

 Applicants must be able to communicate competently in English and will be required to undergo an interview to confirm their suitability for this programme.
 International students whose first language is not English, must have a minimum overall IELTS (Academic) score of 5.5 with no band lower than 5.0 or equivalent evidence of English language proficiency.

-Complete all immigration requirements and have a valid student visa.
+Applicants must complete all immigration requirements, including submitting evidence of appropriate medical and travel insurance, and have a valid student visa.